 In the earliest years of this company, Natalie Chanin was a “design team” of one—one person to dream and research and sketch and make.
 While she was lucky to have a talented team to consult with (people like Diane Hall and Steven Smith), the heavy lifting was done by a single person.
 As Alabama Chanin grew and expanded our reach, Natalie carefully assembled a talented team of people who understood the company’s mission and vision, and who had the imagination to see where and how we could grow.
 Our design team is now a collective of individuals who take a collaborative approach to making and who challenge one another in the best possible ways.
-Natalie Chanin remains our lead designer, but she now works closely with Erin Reitz, Margaret May, and Olivia Sherif to create our collections and plan for the future.
+Natalie Chanin remains our lead designer, but she now works closely with Erin Reitz and Margaret May and to create our collections and plan for the future.

 One of the most essential questions that we always seek to address—through research and when creating processes—is “why”?
 Why does this product fit within our value set?
 Why does it improve upon what we are doing?
 Why is it important?
 We are storytellers in every way, and no story is well told without logic.
 A truly collaborative team can effectively communicate and challenge one another and look for new and meaningful perspectives on how to tell our stories.
 Each member of our design team has things in common but has her own style and sensibility.
 Our design environment also encourages creative freedom, innovation, and exploration because our feedback process is built upon organic growth and critical thinking, rather than fear or uncertainty.
 By building trust, we build a better product and a better brand.